paluh/purescript-undefined-is-not-a-problem/README.md

     }
   }

+-- | We provide this constraint just for readbility reasons.
--- | By providing a clear constraint over consumer ∷ ∀ r.
-CoerceUndefinedProps' r Options ⇒ r → Number
-consumer r =
+-- | If you don't use `CoerceUndefinedProps'` "class alias" -- | don't be surprised when compiler will infer something -- | a bit more intimidating here :-P consumer ∷ ∀ r.
+CoerceUndefinedProps' r Options ⇒ r → Number consumer r = let
-  let
     opts = coerceVia (Proxy ∷ Proxy Options) r in
-    -- | Now we can use optional fields which gives as back a value -- | of type `Undef a` which can be unwrapped when default value is provided. opts.b ?
+    -- | After coercing we can use optional fields which gives us back a value -- | of type `Undef a`.
+This can be unwrapped with `?` when default value is provided. opts.b ?
 2.0 + opts.c.d.g